 Many skin diseases in developing countries are associated with socioeconomic factors.
-It is generally agreed that a public health approach to dermatology in this setting is particularly appropriate; but, there has been little epidemiologic research done to examine which particular socioeconomic factors are important determinants of the prevalence of skin disease.
+It is generally agreed that a public health approach to dermatology in this setting is particularly appropriate; but, there has been little epidemiologic research done to examine which particular socioeconomic factors are important determinants of the prevalence of skin conditions.
 This is especially true in sub-Saharan Africa.

-We are looking forward….
+We are looking forward to working with you….